PREAMBLE

 c. assumes such responsibilities as may be assigned by the President, the Council or the general meeting;

-d. assumes the office of President should the incumbent be unable to fulfill the responsibilities of that office.
+d. assumes the office of President should the incumbent be unable to fulfill the responsibilities of that office. - The Secretariat:

 a. takes and maintains all minutes of the Council and general meetings;